AliHaider20/AliHaider20/README.md

 ### Hello there 👋, I'm Haider.
-I'm skilled in Python, Applied Mathematics, and Machine learning.
+I'm skilled in Python, Applied Mathematics, Machine learning, and Computer Vision.

 Welcome to my Github profile.